ADB-Data-Division/DataBlox-frontend/models/README.md

 # Migration API TypeScript Models

-This directory contains TypeScript data models and utilities for the Capacity Building Engine Migrations API, generated from the OpenAPI specification.
+This directory contains TypeScript data models and utilities for the Datablox Engine Migrations API, generated from the OpenAPI specification.

 ## Overview